stevenmoraleszeta/critical-mass-example-project/PROJECT-CONTENT.md

 ### Primary Call To Action

 > **Want to see how I would work at Critical Mass?**
-> Start with the **“Critical Mass Case Study”** page – it’s a focused breakdown of how I match this role, backed by real code and projects.
+> Start with the **"This Project"** page – it's a focused breakdown of how I match this role, backed by real code and projects.

 ---